Charlotte Harbor (estuary)

 The harbor is fed with fresh water from the Myakka River on its northwest corner and the Peace River on its northeastern corner.
 Charlotte Harbor is bordered by the communities of Boca Grande, Port Charlotte, Charlotte Harbor, Punta Gorda and Bokeelia.
 Charlotte Harbor connects to San Carlos Bay to the south by way of Pine Island Sound and Matlacha Pass.

 Etymology

 The name of Charlotte Harbor is a corruption of the name Calusa into the Spanish name Carlos.
 At the time of Spanish contact in the 1560s, the leader of the Calusa was known as Carlos.
 The bay was first known as Bahia Carlos, or Carlos Bay, by the Spaniards.
-The British changed it from Carlos to Charlotte in honor of King George III's wife.
+The British changed it from Carlos to Charlotte to honor King George III's wife, Charlotte of Mecklenburg-Strelitz.

 History

 Prior to the first Europeans, Charlotte Harbor was home to settlements of Native Americans who were part of the Calusa paramount chiefdom that occupied southwest Florida, extending from Tampa Bay in the north to the Ten Thousand Islands.
 The Calusa capital of Calos was located on Mound Key, just south of Charlotte Harbor.